Jameh Mosque of Isfahan: Later changes and additions

 After this, the later changes to the mosque were more limited.
 Nonetheless, nearly every period saw some work done on the mosque, reflecting the changing needs of the community and the changing tastes of new rulers.
 Under the Ilkhanid sultan Uljaytu (r.
 1304–1317), the arcade around the sides of the courtyard was vertically divided into two levels, as it appears today.
 Uljaytu also created another rectangular prayer hall or "winter hall" adjoining the north side of the western iwan of the mosque.
-This hall is covered by a series of remarkable transverse vaults, while its southern wall features an elaborately-carves stucco mihrab dated to 1310.
+This hall is covered by a series of remarkable transverse vaults, while its southern wall features an elaborately carved stucco mihrab dated to 1310.
+The mihrab is one of the finest works of Iranian or Islamic sculptural art from this period.
+It was crafted by Haydar, a highly respected calligrapher of the time who included his signature in the work.

 Under the Muzaffarids a madrasa, known as the Muzaffarid Madrasa, was added on the east side of the mosque and another prayer hall on the west, both beyond the former outer wall of the mosque.
 This work was done possibly by Qutb al-Din Shah Mahmud, the governor of Isfahan (r.
 1358–1375) who disputed the throne with his brother Shah Shuja.

 In the 15th century changes were limited to various repairs.
 The vaulted ceiling of Uljaytu's prayer hall was reconstructed and many of the smaller vaults and domes of the hypostyle hall may date from this time.
 A new prayer hall was added on the southeast corner.
 The façades of the courtyard wee also progressively decorated with tilework.
 In particular, the rich tilework covering the façade of the southern iwan today was originally added under the patronage of the Aq Qoyunlu ruler Uzun Hasan in 1475–6.

 Most Safavid rulers did work on the mosque, except for Shah Abbas I who was more preoccupied with his new constructions around the Naqsh-e Jahan Square.
 The current minarets of the mosque, which stand on either side of the southern iwan, were erected in the 17th century.
 During the Safavid era some parts of the prayer halls were also enlarged and new tile revetment were added to the iwans and minarets.
 The Muzaffarid prayer hall on the west side was replaced with a larger "winter prayer hall" during this time, distinguished by its wide, low arches.
 Further repairs and restorations were carried out under the later Afsharid and Qajar dynasties and up to modern times.